KasireddyManoharReddy/ToDo_List_app/README.md

 It allows users to create, update and delete tasks, helping them stay organized and manage their daily activities effectively.

 ## features
-Create a new task
+1. Create a new task.
-Mark a task as completed
+2. Mark a task as completed.
-Delete a task
+3. Delete a task.
-Filter tasks by status  words
+4. Filter tasks by status  words.
-press delete to delete a task
+5. press delete to delete a task.
-you can strike off a task if it is complete you can search for tasks  using search bar
+6. you can strike off a task if it is complete.
+7. you can search for tasks  using search bar.
-Persistent data storage
+8. Persistent data storage.

 ## Usage